Privacy Policy

 Collection of Personal Information

-Venables collects Personal Information, including contact information, your contact information, such as your name, mailing address, email address, phone number; employment information, education information and any other information You choose to provide to us.
+Venables collects Personal Information, including your contact information, such as your name, mailing address, email address, phone number; employment information, education information and any other information you choose to provide to us.

 How We use the information We collect